BondMachineHQ/BondMachine/pkg/bmstack/README.md

   -depth int
         Depth of the stack/queue (default 8)
   -hdl-file string
-        Name of the file to write the HDL to (default: stack.v, empty string to disable) (default "stack.v") -memory-type string
+        Name of the file to write the HDL to (empty string to disable) (default "stack.v") -memory-type string
         Memory type, either stack or queue (default "queue") -random-stimulus int
-        Generate random stimulus including N pushes and pops for every agent (default: 0, 0 to disable) -receivers string
+        Generate random stimulus including N pushes and pops for every agent (0 to disable) -receivers string
         Comma separated list of names of signal tags that will receive data from the stack/queue -senders string
         Comma separated list of names of signal tags that will send data to the stack/queue -sim-length int
-        Length of the simulation in clock cycles (default: 1000) (default 1000) -stimulus-file string
+        Length of the simulation in clock cycles (default 1000) -stimulus-file string
-        Name of the JSON file to load the stimulus from (default: empty, empty string to disable) -tb-file string
+        Name of the JSON file to load the stimulus from (empty string to disable) -tb-file string
-        Name of the file to write the testbench to (default: empty, empty string to disable) -v    Verbose
+        Name of the file to write the testbench to (empty string to disable) -v    Verbose
 ```